terrylinooo/simple-cache/README.md

     'gc_probability' => 1, // default
 ];
 ```

-It means there will be a `1%` chance of performing the garbage collection.
+This implies a 1% probability of executing garbage collection.
-Do not use it as 100% chance because it will fetch all keys and check them one by one, totally unnecessary.
+Avoid setting it to 100% as it will unnecessarily fetch and check all keys one by one.

 Example:
 ```php